Michaelyya/THiNK/README.md

 ## ⛰️ Citation
 Please kindly cite the following paper if you found our benchmark helpful!

-This repo is anonymized since underview
+This repo is anonymized since underreview